SEI-ATL/project2-ideas/README.md

     D. Is it too complex to directly search for matching frequency profiles?
 Or could I just find a way to narrowly compare different songs?

+    **User experience:** "As a user, I want to explore a new way of comparing the music that I like, and to search for different music that I might enjoy."

 2. Something that explores an EEG data set: https://openneuro.org/public/datasets

     A. Find a type of activity in a database and visualize it?
 A user could log snapshots?

+    **User experience:** As a user, I want to explore snippets of EEG data that match a particular profile."

 3. Something that explores the http://www.soundslice.com music education API? https://www.npmjs.com/package/@percuss.io/soundslice-data-api